youyanggu/covid19_projections/about.md

 [Back to Top](#top)

+### May 4 update

+On May 4, IHME completely overhauled their previous model and increased their projections from 72k to 132k US deaths by August.
+Whereas they were previously underprojecting, they are now overprojecting the first two weeks of May.
+At the time of their new update on May 4, there were 68,919 deaths in the US.
+They projected that there will be 17,201 deaths in the week ending on May 11.
+In fact, there were only 11,757 deaths.
+IHME overshot their 1-week projections by 43%.
+Meanwhile, we projected 10,676 deaths from May 4 through May 11, an error of less than 10%.

+IHME went from severely underprojecting their estimates to now overprojecting their estimates.
+Their model should not be relied on for accurate projections.

 ### Sample Summary of IHME Inaccurate Predictions

 In their April 15 model, the death toll that IHME projected will take *four months* to reach was in fact exceeded in *six days*: